In response to my article regarding the safety of microwave cooking, I recently had reader submit the following request:

 Here is my response:

 1) I agree that there is a large body of articles against microwave cooking.
 It does not mean that they are correct.
 People are often afraid of things they don’t understand, and since microwave cooking certainly ranks with some of life’s mysteries, people’s fears are understandable.

 I have examined quite a few of these articles.
 They all say the same thing, quote each other, and never offer anything that can be substantiated.
 Until I am shown something that provides some sound basis, I believe it is a safe form of cooking.

 2) The case regarding the women dying is very instructive.
 I looked it up, and found an interesting discussion here.
-I also looked at the court brief cited in that discussion. … Read the rest
+I also looked at the court … Read the rest

 Posted in Health